Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Theory

 \begin{assumption} The Radon–Nikodym derivative $\frac{\df \mu_t}{\df \Tilde{\mu}_t}$ is constant along the null space of $C_t$ almost surely, where $C_t$ is the covariance matrix of $\Tilde{\mu}_t$.

 \end{assumption}

-\begin{remark} Assumption~\ref{assumption:score} coincides with the usual bounded score-matching error condition that underpins convergence results~\citep{lee2022convergence, chen2022sampling, wu2024principled}.
-Assumption~\ref{assumption:linearization} characterizes the L2 accuracy of the linear proxy.
-Assumption~\ref{assumption-null-space-invariance} is the weakest assumption to bound the weighted Fisher divergence in our analysis.
-Two common sufficient (but not necessary) scenarios are: (1) $C_t$ is full-rank (2) $\mu_t$ is absolutely continuous with respect to $\tilde{\mu}_t$ and both log densities are continuously differentiable. \end{remark}
+\begin{remark} Assumption~\ref{assumption:score} coincides with the standard bounded score-matching error condition that underpins convergence results~\citep{lee2022convergence, chen2022sampling, wu2024principled}.
+The statistical linearization error $\epsilon_{\mathrm{model}}$ defined in Assumption~\ref{assumption:linearization} characterizes the L2 accuracy of the statistical linearization.
+Following the standard treatment~\citep{chada2022convergence}, it is uniformly bounded under the standard regularity assumptions on the forward model and a uniformly bounded ensemble covariance.
+We also make Assumption~\ref{assumption-null-space-invariance}, which is the weakest condition needed to bound the weighted Fisher divergence in our analysis.
+Two common sufficient (but not necessary) scenarios are: (1) $C_t$ is full-rank; and (2) $\mu_t$ is absolutely continuous with respect to $\tilde{\mu}_t$ and both log densities are continuously differentiable. \end{remark}

 \begin{lemma}[Stationary distribution of the likelihood step] Assume the particle distribution is not a Dirac measure, the dynamics of Eq.~\eqref{eq:cov-precond-langevin} admits $\pi^{Z|X=\rvx^{(j)}}(\rvz) \propto \exp(-f(\rvz;\rvy) - \frac{1}{2\rho^2}\|\rvz - \rvx^{(j)}\|_2^2)$ as a stationary distribution.
 Further, if the covariance matrix is positive definite, the stationary distribution is unique. \end{lemma} \begin{proof} This result has been proved in various forms in the literature~\citep{ma2015complete, garbuno2020interacting}, we provide a simple proof of our use case for ease of understanding.
 Suppose $\mu_t(\rvz)$ is the probability density of $\rvz$ at time $t$.
 For the ease of notation, we ignore the particle index $j$ in $\rvz_t$.
 Let $\Phi(\rvz) = f(\rvz;\rvy)+ \frac{1}{2\rho^2}\|\rvz - \rvx^{(j)}\|_2^2$.
 The corresponding Fokker-Planck equation for Eq.~\eqref{eq:cov-precond-langevin} reads